How Canadians Celebrate Halloween (A Guide for Newcomers)

 Tips For Newcomers

 In Canada, Halloween is as much about community connection as it is about costumes.
+It’s really just another excuse to see friends and family, have a little fun, and embrace the fall season.
 Whether you’re handing out mini chocolate bars, sipping cider at a pumpkin patch, or streaming horror movies under a blanket, a little participation goes a long way.

 Things To Do For Halloween in Canada